skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 >
 > Now, all of this was due to a screw-up on my part.
 This book should
 > have been at the Magus Archives on the southeast tip of the island.
-> A secret chamber here in the guildhall really doesn't make a lot of
+> A secret chamber here in the guild hall really doesn't make a lot of
 > sense, but this was a book I intended for them to find if they
-> reached the Archives.
-They earned it, and I wanted them to have the
+> reached the Magus Archives.
+They earned it, and I wanted them to
-> chance to cure the Queen if they chose to do so.
+> have the chance to cure the Queen if they chose to do so.
 >
 > The cure would take away her near-immortality, but would end her
 > blindness and her suffering.
 She could go back to living a